Doug Decker

 (503) 901-5510

-Drawing on a 30-year career in Oregon state service and six years as chief executive of a natural resource agency, I now lead Portland State University's Executive Seminar in Natural Resources Leadership Program, based in the Hatfield School of Government, that helps develop the next generation of natural resource policy leaders by examining challenging case study examples throughout The West.
+Following up on a 30-year career in Oregon state service and six years as chief executive of a natural resource agency, I led Portland State University's Executive Seminar Program in Natural Resources Leadership (ESP) from 2016 to 2025, helping develop the next generation of natural resource policy leaders by examining challenging case study examples throughout the West.

-I research and write about old buildings, homes and neighborhoods in Portland (www.alamedahistory.org), where I conduct architectural history studies for clients seeking to unlock the stories of their properties.
+I research and write about old buildings, homes, and neighborhoods in Portland (www.alamedahistory.org) and run an architectural research practice where I conduct studies for clients seeking to unlock the stories of their properties (deckerhistorical.com).

-Back in 2012 as Oregon State Forester I helped launch the effort to build the Salmonberry Trail and establish the Salmonberry Trail Foundation, which is raising funds and beginning construction on an 86-mile rail-trail that connects Portland and the Oregon Coast.
-Check it out (www.salmonberrytrail.org).
+Back in 2012, as Oregon State Forester, I helped launch the effort to build the Salmonberry Trail and establish the Salmonberry Trail Foundation, which is raising funds and beginning construction on an 86-mile rail-trail that connects Portland and the Oregon Coast.
+Check it out at www.salmonberrytrail.org.

-Current board service includes member and immediate past chair of the Forest History Society, located at Duke University in Durham, NC (www.foresthistory.org); contributor and member of the Editorial Board of the Oregon Encyclopedia (www.oregonencyclopedia.org); Oregon Geographic Names Board member; and Restore Oregon board, Oregon's statewide historic preservation organization (restoreoregon.org).
+Board service includes emeritus and past chair of the Forest History Society, located at Duke University in Durham, NC (www.foresthistory.org), contributor and member of the Editorial Board of the Oregon Encyclopedia (www.oregonencyclopedia.org), and Vice President of the Oregon Geographic Names Board.